ansible/awx/docs/build_system.md

     version-release

 There should only be one "-" contained in the string.
+(Which can represent a build/rev type release number).
+Example:

+   1.2.2-0

 ### OFFICIAL vs. Non-OFFICIAL Builds ###